edtechhub/kerko-docs.edtechhub.org/README.md

 npm install
 ```

-To upgrade a package PACKAGE _dev_ dependency to a version VERSION, run this
+To upgrade a _dev_ dependency PACKAGE to a version VERSION, run the following
 command:

 ```bash